Flame1994/workflow/README.md

 ```
 Workflows
   - Common
-    - Workflow.php                      // This is the base workflow class.
+    - Workflow.php                      // This is the base workflow class that all base workflows extend from.
   - UserUpdate
     - Code
       - WorkflowUserUpdate.php          // The workflow class where your business logic will go.
 This extends the base class